FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 The `PlaceDescription` data type describes the details of a place in terms of its name and possibly its type, time period, and/or a geospatial description -- functioning as a description of a place as a snapshot in time.
-The `PlaceDescription` data type extends the `Conclusion` data type.

 ### identifier